-Rationale: Open source software is generally free software that you can use in your business.
-Open source developers choose to make the source code of their software publicly available for the good of the community and to publish their software with an open source license - meaning that other developers and integrators can see how it works and add to it.
+Rationale: Open source software is generally Implications: Again, this refers to reinventing the free software that you can use in your business. digital wheel.
+An open-minded approach is Open source developers choose to make the needed to the use of free tools otherwise we source code of their software publicly available waste time, effort and money creating for the good of the community and to publish something that already exists and miss the their software with an open source license - opportunity to use and adapt to leverage a meaning that other developers and integrators quicker implementation. can see how it works and add to it.
+1